MadhavDhatrak/GitOpsPipline/README.md

 ## Project Overview

-This project demonstrates how to implement GitOps principles to achieve consistent, automated, and declarative deployments of a full-stack web application.
+This project demonstrates how to implement GitOps principles to achieve consistent, automated, and declarative deployments of a full-stack web application

 - **Frontend:** React.js application
 - **Backend:** Node.js REST API